sifis-home/policy-translation-point/README.md

 # Policy Translation Point (PTP)

 PTP translates high-level security policies like “Do not record sound in the living room tonight” into low-level policies in a [XACML](https://www.oasis-open.org/committees/tc_home.php?wg_abbrev=xacml) formalism.
 Furthermore, PTP detects potential conflicts linke redundancies and inconsistencies between high-level policies.

+## HTTP APIs
+The documentation of the HTTP APIs exposed by PTP is available [here](documentation/API-doc.pdf).

 ## Instructions to install PTP on [Docker](https://www.docker.com/)
 To install PTP on Docker, you will need to create three different containers: